 - The KPCS needs to beef up its overall capacity to monitor and research the illegal flow of rough diamonds worldwide.

 Even the most vocal critics of the KPCS believe that its framework is essential to combating the diamond smuggling networks that fund armed conflicts in some of the world's most politically unstable regions.
 If it were allowed to collapse, then nothing would stand in the way of future human rights catastrophes like the horrors of Sierra Leone.

-Learn more about the international diamond trade and related topics on the next page.
+Learn more about the international diamond trade and related topics below.

 - Evans, Ian.
 "UK firm bids to reclaim its rights to Zimbabwean 'blood diamond' field."
 The Guardian UK.
 October 4, 2009http://www.guardian.co.uk/business/2009/oct/04/zimbabwe-blood-diamonds-african-consolidated-resources

 - Global Witness; Partnership Africa Canada.
 "Loupe Holes: Illicit Diamonds in the Kimberley Process."
 November 2008http://www.pacweb.org/Documents/diamonds_KP/Loupe_Holes_nov2008-eng.pdf